brillout/vite-plugin-mdx/readme.md

 # Vite Plugin MDX

-Vite plugin to use MDX for your Vite app.
+Vite plugin to use MDX with your Vite app.

 Features: